kyouko-taiga/mushi/README.md

 useradd --system -m mushi
 ```

-If you use SQLite as your database engine, be sure to give write access to the new mushi user.
+If you use SQLite as your database engine, be sure to give write access to the new Mushi user.

 ```
 chown mushi:mushi /path/to/database/file